TD-Dan/Ai-User-Framework/README.txt

 HOW TO START
 ------------

-Drop or paste the files framework.md and onboarding.md to a fresh AI instance.
+Drop or paste the files framework.md and onboarding.md to a fresh AI instance and hit run.
 The Ai will take it from there.

 STARTING AND ENDING A SESSION
 -----------------------------
-Every AI session starts with providing the files framework.md, userdata.md, and archive.md to the ai.
+Every AI session starts with providing the files framework.md, last_session.md, userdata.md, and archive.md to the ai.
 At the end of each session prompt the ai to provide the modified .md files.
 Use these to start a new session.